ferm96/flask_audio_app/README.md

 ## Description

-This application enables users to compare two audio recordings simultaneously, meant for musicians looking to assess their practice sessions against a target.
+This application enables users to compare two audio recordings, meant for musicians looking to assess their practice sessions against a target.
 The app offer audio matching functionality to locate a practice segment within a reference recording and provides a visualization of the matched region.
+The app lets the user playback and loop over the match, and includes a switching functionality to easily switch back and fourth between the target match and the practice segment.

 <img src="demo.PNG" alt="Demo" width="600" height="400">